VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-22-stride-community-toolkit-code-only-basics-csharp.md

 ## Step 1: Create a New C# .NET 8 Console App - Nothingness ⚫

-1. Create a new C# .NET 8 Console App in your IDE.
+1. Create a new C# .NET 8 Console App in your IDE or use the command line:
+    ```bash
+    dotnet new console --framework net8.0 --name YourProjectName
+    ```
 1. Add the following NuGet package: 📦
     ```bash
     dotnet add package Stride.CommunityToolkit.Windows --prerelease